 Stocks look set to end brutal week with more steep losses: Stock market news today

-Stock futures pointed to more losses for Wall Street on Friday in what is shaping up to be the worst week of an August swoon for the major indexes.
+US stocks sunk at the open Friday in what is shaping up to be the worst week of an August swoon for the major indexes.

-Futures on the Dow Jones Industrial Average (^DJI) fell around 0.4%, while those tied to the S&P 500 (^GSPC) fell around the same amount.
-The tech-heavy Nasdaq Composite (^IXIC) was poised to open around 0.8% lower after three consecutive days of sharp losses.
+The Dow Jones Industrial Average (^DJI) fell around 0.4%, while those tied to the S&P 500 (^GSPC) plopped around 0.6%.
+The tech-heavy Nasdaq Composite (^IXIC) was 0.9% lower after three consecutive days of sharp losses.

 Meanwhile, the 10-year Treasury yield (^TNX) fell slightly Friday morning but remained near recent highs.